gvwilson/sensibleadventures/cloudherd/cloudherd.md

 please, give a true mountain welcome to Kulbinder, a Gifted of Thind."

 "Welcome... welcome... be welcome..."
-Some voices were hearty, some grudging, and some people didn't speak at all, but Noxy's mother took it all in stride, just as she always did.
+Some voices were hearty, some grudging, and some people didn't speak at all, but Noxy's mother took it all in stride like she always did.
+Even a tiger with the one-in-a-thousand gift of speech and reason couldn't throw her off stride.

 Someone nudged Noxy's shoulder with their own.
 "Hey," Rash said, slipping between her and Sensy.
 "Where's the *tralpa*?
 Is he too afraid of the tiger to